ashutoshtiwari13/Simple-Random-Search/README.md

  ### Components
  * Perceptrons
  * Reward Mechanism and updation of weights
- * Method of finite Diffrences to find the best possible direction of movement
+ * Method of finite Differences to find the best possible direction of movement

  ### Algorithm
  * Scaling the update step by standard deviation of Rewards.